ECP holds hearing against Zardari today

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

 The ECP’s four-member bench, headed by Sindh member of the Election Commission, Abdul Ghaffar Soomro, will conduct hearing.
-Other members are: Justice (R) Altaf Ibrahim Qureshi, Punjab, Justice ® Shakeel Ahmad Baloch, Balochistan and Justice ® Mrs. Irshad Qaiser, Khyber Pakhtunkhwa.
+Other members are: Justice (retd) Altaf Ibrahim Qureshi, Punjab, Justice (retd) Shakeel Ahmad Baloch, Balochistan and Justice (retd) Mrs Irshad Qaiser, Khyber Pakhtunkhwa.

 The application was submitted to the Sindh Election Commission by PTI MPA Khurram Sher Zaman, who claimed to have substantial evidence that Zardari owned a flat in New York, but did not mention it in his statement of assets and liabilities filed in the ECP.